radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 app-config.dashboard.yaml.

 app-config.local.yaml has settings for dev environment and merges and overlays the configs in app-config.yaml. app-config.dashboard.yaml has settings for dashboard installation as part of Radius installation.
+This again merges and overlays the configs in app-config.yaml.

 We have used these files to configure our application to
 1.  use sqlite DB.
 This is light weight, stored on disk, not accessible and contains no useful information.